MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Save-AzureVMImage](./Save-AzureVMImage.md)
-Captures and saves the image of a stopped azure_2 virtual machine.
+Captures and saves the image of a stopped Azure virtual machine.

 ### [Set-AzureAclConfig](./Set-AzureAclConfig.md)